AI Travel Bot Picks WORST Backpacker Hostel

 Adam:

-that home um not somewhere i'd want to stay but i also don't want to lead Vagabot 3000 down down a
+[17:40] The impression that the room was hot yeah they mentioned that a few times they really drilled that home um not somewhere i'd want to stay but i also don't want to lead Vagabot 3000 down down a path well.

 Alun:

-my hostel and we don't know how he feels about beer so i think he'll factor that in Well,
+[17:51] I fancy my chances here because i think Vagabot is gonna appreciate the sweltering nature of my hostel and we don't know how he feels about beer so i think he'll factor that in Well,

 Adam:

-I am looking forward to finding out because it is, he is looking for that authentic experience after all.
+[18:02] I wonder, I wonder, just wonder whether the owner's reply would have swayed the decision.
+But I am looking forward to finding out because it is, he is looking for that authentic experience after all.

 Alun: